AppSecure-nrw/security-belts/green/nightly-dependency-version-upgrade.md

 ## Benefits

-- All software components are up-to-date and use dependencies without publicly known vulnerabilities.
+- All software components are up-to-date and use dependencies with all available fixes for publicly known vulnerabilities.
 - Immediate benefit of bugfixes within the dependencies.
 - Early notification of deprecated functionality used by your software.